Keratoconus is an eye disease that affects the structure of the cornea. The cornea is the clear tissue that covers the front of the eye.

 - Corneal cross-linking is an experimental treatment that causes the cornea to become hard.
 This stops the condition from getting worse.
 The cornea can then be reshaped with laser vision correction.

 In most cases vision can be corrected with rigid gas-permeable contact lenses.

-If corneal transplantation is needed, results are usually good.
-The recovery period can be long, and patients often still need contact lenses.
+If corneal transplantation is needed, results are very often good.
+However, the recovery period can be long.
+Many people still need contact lenses after the surgery.

-There is a risk of rejection after corneal transplantation, but the risk is much lower than with other organ transplants.
+There is a risk of rejection after a cornea transplant, but the risk is much lower than with other organ transplants.

-Patients with even borderline keratoconus should not have LASIK, the most common type of laser vision correction.
-Corneal topography is done before laser vision correction to rule out people with this condition.
+You should not have laser vision correction (such as LASIK) if you have any degree of keratoconus.
+Corneal topography is done beforehand to rule out people with this condition.

-Young persons whose vision cannot be corrected to 20/20 with glasses should be evaluated by an eye doctor experienced with keratoconus.
-Parents with keratoconus should consider having their child or children screened for the disease starting at age 10.
+Young people whose vision cannot be corrected to 20/20 with glasses should be checked by an eye doctor familiar with keratoconus.
+Parents with keratoconus should consider having their children screened for the disease starting at age 10.

 There is no way to prevent this condition.
 Some doctors believe that people should take steps to control allergies and avoid rubbing their eyes.

 Jain A, Paulus YM, Cockerham GC, Kenyon KR.
 Keratoconus and other noninflammatory corneal thinning disorders.
 In: Tasman W, Jaeger EA, eds.Duane's Ophthalmology

 Sugar J, Batta P. Keratoconus and other ectasias.
 In: Yanoff M, Duker JS, eds.Ophthalmology